digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 ---
-description: Information on the tyre sizes and brake dust covers for the 1999-2002 Ford Falcon AU, and general information on calculating tyre size from a tyre size
+description: information on the tyre sizes and brake dust covers. also includes general information on calculating tyre size from a tyre size
 ---

 # Wheels & Tyres